anon767/Otter/otter/README.md

             env CAML_DEBUG_SOCKET=debugsocket \
                 ./otter.byte [flags] <some c file>

         The `x86_DARWIN` directory (which is also hard-coded into the debug script) is for Macs.
 Substitute `x86_LINUX` or the like for other systems.

 Building Otter
 ==============

-The easiest way of building Otter is from the top directory (i.e., the directory above the one this README file is in).
+The easiest way of building Otter is from the top directory (i.e., the directory above the one this file is in).
 From the top directory, type:

     make otter

 This will configure and build Otter as well as the required libraries such as CIL and STP.
-Subsequently, the above command will also automatically rebuild libraries that are updated (e.g., from the code repository) and, for the most part, it will also properly rebuild the dependent libraries as well as Otter.
+Subsequently, the above command will also automatically rebuild libraries that are updated (e.g., from the code repository) and, for the most part, it will also properly rebuild the required libraries as well as Otter.
 So, this is the recommended way to build Otter.

 After building, you should also run Otter's test suite: